 This post may contain affiliate links, which help to keep Discerning Cyclist rolling.
 Learn more.

 Before we get into this article, let me reassure you: none of that is the case.
-Cycling is an accessible form of exercise for people of all sizes, and while bicycles do have weight limits, there are plenty of bikes on the market that are sturdy, comfortable and stylish with high weight limits.
+Cycling is an accessible form of exercise for people of all sizes.
+There are plenty of bikes on the market that are sturdy, comfortable, and stylish with high weight limits.

-In this article we will go over some of the myths and misconceptions about cycling as a larger person, what you should look for when purchasing a bicycle, and also offer some recommendations for bikes for overweight people.
+Let’s go over the myths and misconceptions about cycling as a larger person, what you should look for when purchasing a bicycle, and also offer some recommendations for bikes for overweight people.

 Best Bikes for Heavy Riders